Mausoleum Cemetery of the Soviet Soldiers: Inception

 The cemetery was built in 1949–1950, located in Warsaw's Mokotów district.
-It contains the ashes of 21,668 soldiers of the 1st Byelorussian Front who died either in battle or as a result of injury and/or disease sustained during battles for Warsaw against armies of the Third Reich in 1944–1945.
+It contains the ashes of 21,668 soldiers of the 1st Belarusian Front who died either in battle or as a result of injury and/or disease sustained during battles for Warsaw against armies of the Third Reich in 1944–1945.
 Their ashes were exhumed from local cemeteries and transferred to the mausoleum in 1949.
 The necropolis was designed by architects Bohdan Lachert (who planned the general layout) and Władysław Niemirski (who worked on the greenery), whereas its monumental sculptures were made by Jerzy Jarnuszkiewicz and Stanisław Lisowski.

 The mausoleum was opened on the 5th Victory Day (9 May 1950), which since 2015 is celebrated in Poland on 8 May instead of the previously used date of 9 May.
-Troops from the following formations of the 1st Byelorussian Front are buried here:
+Troops from the following formations of the 1st Belarusian Front are buried here: